 It isn't so hard to see why.
 The federal government issued its own land patents to many homesteaders throughout the West.
 These patents transferred legal title and are the basis for much of the private land ownership in a number of States today.
 But no one thinks any of this diminished the United States's claim to sovereignty over any land.
 To accomplish that would require an act of cession, the transfer of a sovereign claim from one nation to another.
-3 E. Washburn, American Law of Real Property \521-\524.
+3 E. Washburn, American Law of Real Property 521-524.
 And there is no reason why Congress cannot reserve land for tribes in much the same way, allowing them to continue to exercise governmental functions over land even if they no longer own it communally.
 Indeed, such an arrangement seems to be contemplated by § 1151(a)'s plain terms.
 Cf. Seymour, 368 U.S., at 357-358.

 Oklahoma reminds us that allotment was often the first step in a plan ultimately aimed at disestablishment.
 As this Court explained in Mattz, Congress's expressed policy at the time "was to continue the reservation system and the trust status of Indian lands, but to allot tracts to individual Indians for agriculture and grazing."
 412 U.S. at 496.
 Then, "[w]hen all the lands had been allotted and the trust expired, the reservation could be abolished."
 Ibid.
 This plan was set in motion nationally in the General Allotment Act of 1887, and for the Creek specifically in 1901.
 No doubt, this is why Congress at the turn of the 20th century "believed to a man" that "the reservation system would cease" "within a generation at most."
 Solem, 465 U.S., at 468.
 Still, just as wishes are not laws, future plans aren't either.
 Congress may have passed allotment laws to create the conditions for disestablishment.
-But to equate allotment with disestablishment would confuse the first step of a march with arrival at its destination..
+But to equate allotment with disestablishment would confuse the first step of a march with arrival at its destination.4.
+Then, "[w]hen all the lands had been allotted and the trust expired, the reservation could be abolished."
+Ibid.
+This plan was set in motion nationally in the General Allotment Act of 1887, and for the Creek specifically in 1901.
+No doubt, this is why Congress may have passed allotment laws to create the conditions for disestablishment.
+But to equate allotment with disestablishment would confuse the first step of a march with arrival at its destination.4.
 Then, "[w]hen all the lands had been allotted and the trust expired, the reservation could be abolished."
 Ibid.
 This plan was set in motion nationally in the General Allotment Act of 1887, and for the Creek specifically in 1901.
 No doubt, this is why Congress at the turn of the 20th century "believed to a man" that "the reservation system would cease" "within a generation at most."
 Solem, 465 U.S., at 468, 104 S.Ct.
 1161.
 Still, just as wishes are not laws, future plans aren't either.
 Congress may have passed allotment laws to create the conditions for disestablishment.
 But to equate allotment with disestablishment would confuse the first step of a march with arrival at its destination.